kudobuilder/kudo/keps/0009-operator-toolkit.md

 ### Parameters

 Parameters are a key-value list of parameter names and their defaults.
-As described in [Execution State](#execution-state), they are wrapped into the `.Params` object for use all templated objects.
+As described in [Execution State](#execution-state), they are wrapped into the `.Params` object for use by all templated objects.

 ### Templates

-A template is a standard Kubernetes manifest while, which **MAY** have additional Go Templating.
+A template is a standard Kubernetes manifest which **MAY** have additional Go Templating.
 These Go Templates include [Sprig](https://github.com/masterminds/sprig) to provide a standard library of functions familiar to Helm users.
 Additional values are available and are described in [Execution State](#execution-state).

 ## Extensions and Bases